-A unique, pioneering winter expedition into Central Asia’s majestic Ala Too and Pamir mountain ranges in search and support of the elusive snow leopard
+A pioneering Silk Road Adventure into Tajikistan’s majestic mountain ranges in search of the elusive snow leopard.

-Panthera uncia, the snow leopard: there can be few mammals on earth whose habits we know less about, yet which garner such intrigue and wonder.
-Listed as ‘Vulnerable’ on the IUCN Red List, only perhaps 9,000 remain in the wild, seven hundred of which inhabit the snow-bound peaks of Tajikistan and Kyrgyzstan’s Pamir and Tien Shan ranges.
+Panthera uncia: the snow leopard.
+There are few mammals on earth that we know less about.
+Listed as ‘Vulnerable’ on the IUCN Red List, only 9,000 of these intriguing creatures are believed to remain in the wild – and about seven hundred of them inhabit the snowy peaks of Tajikistan and Kyrgyzstan.

-Run in close partnership with local conservation organisations, this thrilling two-week expedition will take you deep into the mountains of Tajikistan and Kyrgyzstan in search of the snow leopard and other key species.
-This is as much about being involved in the conservation efforts of these enigmatic animals as it is about seeing one for yourself.
+Run in close partnership with local conservation organisations, this thrilling two-week expedition will take you deep into the mountains of Tajikistan in search of the snow leopard.
+This Silk Road Adventure is as much about being involved in the conservation efforts of these enigmatic animals as it is about seeing one for yourself.

-In between these two mountain locations, you’ll enjoy the luxury of Bishkek and Dushanbe’s best 5* hotels and travel in top-spec 4WD vehicles.
+In between our two mountain locations, you’ll enjoy the luxury of Dushanbe’s best 5* hotels and travel in top-spec 4WD vehicles.

 - 4WD vehicles + drivers – properly insured, prepared and maintained for our use.

 - Accommodation in rustic mountain lodges and 5* hotels

 - All meals, breakfast, lunch and dinner.
 Some alcohol.

 - Local airport transfers

 - A professional local guiding and conservation team plus one of the directors of Silk Road Adventures.